DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

 configuration options through the content element, via so called FlexForms.
 E.g. the editor can select the "mode", e.g. "list" or "detail" for something like news.

-Within TYPO3 Extbase, an plugin consists of the following:
+Within TYPO3 Extbase, a plugin consists of the following:

 * A title for the editor within the TYPO3 backend